Architectural & Engineering Technology (AET)

 Prerequisites: AET A101 with a minimum grade of C and AET A102 with a minimum grade of C and AET A181 with a minimum grade of C and ART A105 with a minimum grade of C and ART A160 with a minimum grade of C and (ART A261 with a minimum grade of C or ART A262 with a minimum grade of C).

-AET A286 Design Project 2 5 Credits
+AET A286 Design Studio 2 5 Credits

 Investigates the role of context in the design process.
 Contextual issues such as climate, geography, society, economics, history and materiality will be used to explore how design responds to constraints and opportunities presented by the context in which a project is placed.